 Examples

-The following example shows how to use the NO_PRED_DEDUCE hint to prevent the outer query block from participating in predicate deduction-based query rewriting.
+The following example uses the NO_PRED_DEDUCE hint to disable query rewriting that involves the outer query block in predicate derivation.

--- Disable predicate deduction for the outer query.
+-- Disable predicate derivation to rewrite the outer query.

 select /*+no_pred_deduce*/ c1